 - You will have to pay for something new.
 Whether it will be the Disney Resort parking fees because you brought your own car or a rental.
 Fees for Uber or Lyft.
 All will come at a cost and will need to be added to your Disney Budget.

 What is Replacing Disney’s Magical Express Bus Service?

-The current forerunner in the “replacing Disney’s Magical Express” category is a train.
-The new kid on the block in the Orlando Transportation lineup is the Brightline Train railway company.
+While this NEW transportation is nowhere near finished, the transportation option on the heels of Disney’s Magical Express is the Brightline Train Railway Company.
+This current forerunner in the “replacing Disney’s Magical Express” category is a train.
 This high-speed train already travels the east coast of Florida to Miami, Fort Lauderdale, and West Palm Beach.
 New rails will soon connect Orlando International Airport to the line, allowing for expansion to Disney Springs and Tampa.
 While this is great news, the Disney Springs station isn’t slated to complete until sometime in 2026, which means transportation in the interim may be rocky.

 When will the Brightline Train Station to Disney Springs be Complete?

 The Brightline Station connecting Disney Springs and the Orlando International Airport is delayed until 2026.